Optimal Complexity and Certification of Bregman First-Order Methods: Computer-aided performance analyses of Bregman first-order methods

-We pointed out in Section \ref{s:setup} that the setting in which $f$ is $\tilde{L}$-smooth and $h$ is $\sigma$-strongly convex is a particular case of $h$-smoothness with constant $L = \tilde{L}/\sigma$.
+\paragraph{IGA in the general relatively-smooth case: failure of inertia.} We pointed out in Section \ref{s:setup} that the setting in which $f$ is $\tilde{L}$-smooth and $h$ is $\sigma$-strongly convex is a particular case of relative smoothness with constant $L = \tilde{L}/\sigma$.
 The natural question that was also raised in \cite[Section 6]{Teboulle2018} is therefore: does IGA converge for the general class $\mathcal{B}_L(C)$ ?
 Solving the corresponding PEP yields the following results.
-For Algorithm \ref{algo:iga} with the setting that $(f,h) \in \mathcal{B}_L(C)$ and several choices of step size in $(0,1/L]$, the solver states the the value of the corresponding performance estimation problem \textbf{is unbounded}, i.e., there does not exist any $\theta$ such that the bound~\eqref{eq:iga_bound} holds for every instance $(f,h) \in \bl$.
+For Algorithm \ref{algo:iga} with the setting that $(f,h) \in \mathcal{B}_L(C)$ and several choices of step size in $(0,1/L]$, the solver states that the value of the corresponding performance estimation problem \textbf{is unbounded}, i.e., there does not exist any $\theta$ such that the bound~\eqref{eq:iga_bound} holds for every instance $(f,h) \in \bl$.

+One could legitimately wonder whether there exist other sequences $\{t_k\}_{k\geq 0}$ with $t_k > 1$, perhaps \textit{less aggressive} than the one in Algorithm \ref{algo:iga}, such that the method converges (note that choosing $t_k = 1 \,\,\, \forall k \geq 0$ would yield the standard NoLips scheme).
+After solving the PEP with several choices of such sequences and observing that it is unbounded, we formulate the following conjecture: for \textit{any} sequence $\{t_k \}_{k \geq 0}$, in IGA, such that $t_{k_0} > 1$ for some $k_0$, it is not possible to bound $f(x_N)-f_*$ in general.
 Of course, this constitutes numerical evidence and not a formal proof.
+The conjecture could be proved by constructing worst-case functions in the same spirit as in Section \ref{s:complexity}, with some pathological lack of smoothness that would cause the iterates to diverge when taking a step size larger than $1/L$.

-Nonetheless, due to the tightness result of Theorem \ref{thm:equiv}, there are strong reasons to conjecture that IGA indeed does not converge in the general $h$-smooth setting.
+These experiments lead us to believe that inertial methods with non-adaptive coefficients fail to converge in the general relatively-smooth setting.